Code as Policies: Language Model Programs for Embodied Control: Experiments

 \section{Experiments}

 The goals of our experiments are threefold: (i) evaluate the impact of using hierarchical code generation (across different language models) and analyze modes of generalization, (ii) compare Code as Policies (CaP) against baselines in simulated language-instructed manipulation tasks, and (iii) demonstrate CaP on different robot systems to show its flexibility and ease-of-use.
 Additional experiments can be found in the Appendix, such as generating reactive controllers to balance a cartpole and perform end-effector impedance control (Appendix~\ref{app:reactive-controllers}).
-The Appendix also contains the prompt and responses for all expriments.
-Full videos and Colab Notebooks that reproduce these experiments can be found on the website.
+The Appendix also contains the prompt and responses for all experiments.
+Videos and Colab Notebooks that reproduce these experiments can be found on the website.
+Due to the difficulty of evaluating open-ended tasks and a lack of comparable baselines, quantitative evaluations of a robot system using CaP is limited to a constrained set of simulated tasks in~\ref{subsec:exps_sim_tabletop}, while in~\ref{subsec:exps_shape}, \ref{subsec:exps_tabletop}, and\ref{subsec:exps_mobile_robot} we demonstrate the system's full range of supported commands without quantitative evaluations.